-The way most people approach New Year’s resolutions is deeply flawed.
-So it’s no surprise that according to research just 8% reach their New Year’s goals.
-I have a lot of experience in setting and reaching goals, and getting things done.
-Having founded the women’s network that focuses on setting and reaching personal goals and I have sat through hundreds of DrivenWoman group meetings and seen hundreds of women set and reach their goals successfully.
+Setting meaningful goals is more effective and motivating than setting traditional New Year’s resolutions.
+According to research just 8% reach their New Year’s goals.
+At DrivenWoman we have a lot of experience in setting and reaching goals, and getting things done.
+Having founded the women’s network that focuses on setting and reaching personal goals and I have sat through hundreds of DrivenWoman group meetings and seen thousands of women set and reach their goals successfully.
 I have also seen them moving from goals to meaningful goals.

 1. Pick themes rather than goals

 This combination of a longer term vision and one year focus areas really works for me.
 On my vision board are the ambitious (and scary) long term things I’d like to do, be or learn.
-The three concepts help me focus on the right things during the year and move towards my long term vision.
-If I get side tracked I remind myself of my big themes and quickly to get back on track.
+The three concepts help me focus on the right actions during the year that help me move towards my long term vision.
+If I get side tracked I remind myself of my big themes and quickly get back on track.

 2. Don’t start with the negative

 Most New Year’s resolutions aim to fix something negative: “I want to lose 10 kg.” or “I want to stop drinking wine.” or “I will be a better mother.”
-This way of goal setting is very negative and is based on an assumption that you are faulty and not enough the way you are today.
+This way of goal setting is gloomy and is based on an assumption that you are faulty and “not enough” the way you are today.

 “Scarcity is the never enough problem.
 People very quickly fill the blank ‘Never ______ Enough’ with their own tapes.
 Never good enough.
 Never perfect enough.
 Never thin enough.
 Never successful enough.
 Never smart enough.”

 Focusing on ‘lacking’ will make your attempt to get to your goal a pessimistic experience and you are likely to give it up.
 Every time you try to focus on the goal you are reminded of this ‘lacking’.
 (When in fact, you are enough, even if you occasionally drink a bit too much wine!)